Rosuav/Modday2/README.md

     - But USA side, "north hallway" is bottom of map!
 South-east hallway is top right!
 WUT.
     - 0 is up on the blueprints (both USA and Mexico sides).
   - Conclusion: Preplanning is sometimes just plain wrong.
+* A bunch of hacks/cheats for debugging.
+Enable them by uncommenting lines near the top.
+Some of their descriptions are deliberately vague so they won't get desynchronized with the code.
+  CAUTION: Use of these cheats in multiplayer may be considered, well, cheating.
+Do not use any of these without the consent of every player you're with, and ensure that all players have the same settings.
+These features are NOT GUARANTEED TO WORK in multiplayer, and have exhibited a number of quirks, including:
+  - Players getting kicked as cheater for using more_stuff
+  - Additional assets simply despawning
+  - Pager resets not getting synchronized, and the alarm being set off
+  Recommendation: Use these cheats in offline mode only.
+* These hacks can also be used to create alternate game modes.
+For example:
+  - Kill Bill: pager_reset, more_stuff, insurance, and optionally dark_cameras.
+    "I went on what the movies refer to as a Sneaking Rampage of Revenge.
+I snuck around.
+I rampaged.
+And I got bloody satisfaction."
+    Pagers are still a thing, but pager count gets reset every time you bag someone.
+Crank the body bag case count way up.
+Remain in full stealth, and finish with the map empty.
+    Necessary skills: Sixth Sense aced, Cleaner aced Great on maps where you just wish more people would die.
+First World Bank, Murky Station, etc, with lots more people than you can normally kill, but it's really hard to choose who gets to have a bullet today.
+Use dark_cameras on maps where you can't eliminate the operator, otherwise take cameras out the conventional way.
+  - Biker Sniper: wireframes
+    Big Oil day one.
+Use the Inspect key to see where everyone is.
+Your goal: Eliminate the bikers without the alarm being raised, without ever stepping inside the fence.